g33kme/adapay/README.md

 /*
  * List all you receiving wallet cardano addresses
- * Use one id from the list to receive your payments and create invoices */
+ * Use one  from the list to receive your payments on and create invoices */
 $addresses = ADAPAY::walletAdresses();
 print_r($addresses);